forseti-security/forseti-security/CONTRIBUTING.md

     [Instructions to run the tests.]

-7. Commit your changes and push your development branch to your fork.
+7. Commit your changes and push the commits to your development branch.

     ```
     $ git push origin <my_development_branch>
     ```

-8. Open a Pull Request.
+8. Open a Pull Request to begin the process for code review.

-    Use the GitHub UI to open a pull request.
-The GitHub UI will show you dropdowns to select the destination of the pull request:
-    * the base fork is the upstream
-    * the head fork is the user's fork

-    All tests must pass before we will review the PR.

-9. Code Reviews

-    All submissions, including submissions by project members, require review.
+    All submissions, including submissions by project members, require a code review.
     To begin the review process, create a new GitHub pull request.
 The GitHub UI will show if there are any merge conflict(s) to be resolved.

+    The GitHub Pull Request UI will show you dropdowns to select the destination of your pull request:
+    * the base fork is the upstream
+    * the head fork is your fork with your changes

+    All tests must pass before we will review your PR.

-10. Merging your PR.
+9. Merging your PR.

-    Once your PR is approved, we will merge your PR.
-Make sure any merge conflict(s) is resolved, if necessary.
-We will use the "Squash and Commit" option for merging your PR.
-This allows us to squash down your commit histories, and merge with one clean commit.

-## Contact Us
-Reach out to us with questions by contacting [forseti-security@google.com].
+    Once your PR is approved and all merge conflicts are resolved, we will merge your PR.

 [GitHub Help]: https://help.github.com/articles/about-pull-requests/
 [Google Python Style Guide]: https://google.github.io/styleguide/pyguide.html